Crindigo/termcraft/doc/brainstorm.md

 certain structures improves stamina regeneration.
 Food can give instant stamina and slightly raise the cap.

+Exploration expands the story and increases the amount of usable land area.
+To explore, you need combat strength (making weapons, armor, tanks, etc.), and good stamina regeneration.

+You start with 100 land, 100 stamina (0.1/s regen), and 0 combat strength.
+Expeditions will expand the land to current * 1.10520985, so after 99 expansions it will be at 2 million.

+Each expedition uses 1.1 * current land stamina, draining 1% per second for 100 seconds, and requires 0.1 * current land combat to even begin.
+So your first expedition will use 1.1 stamina/second for 100 seconds during which you can't run any other commands besides stop, which aborts the expedition.
+As for time, I may make it equal to the # of land gained.

 # Commands

 - help [command]: Shows a command list or help for a single command.